Platform-OS/pos-cli/README.md

 Create a new module based on module starter repository.

     pos-cli modules init <module name>

+#### Installation

+You can install modules that are published in modules marketplace by adding them to `app/pos-modules.json`.
+To make that you can use `pos-cli modules install`

+    pos-cli modules install <env> [module name]

 #### Remove

 Removes a module from your application.

     pos-cli modules remove [environment] <module name>

 ##### module templates